zarf-dev/zarf/examples/flux-test/README.md

 This example demonstrates how to use flux with Zarf to deploy the `stefanprodan/podinfo` app using GitOps.

 It uses a vanilla configuration of flux with upstream containers.
-For a version using Big Bang/Iron Bank see [flux-iron-bank](../../packages/flux-iron-bank/).

 If you want to learn more about how Zarf handles `git` repositories, see the [git-data](../git-data/) example.